-It is necessary to follow these steps to be certain that the transfer case is fully in NEUTRAL (N) before recreational towing to prevent damage to internal parts.
+It is necessary to follow these steps to be certain that the transfer case is fully in NEUTRAL before recreational towing to prevent damage to internal parts.

-- 1. Bring the vehicle to a complete stop and shift the transmission to PARK. - 2.
-Turn OFF the ignition. - 3.
-For vehicles with Keyless Enter-N-Go, remove the Keyless Enter-N-Go button and use the key fob to complete this procedure.
-Refer to "Starting Procedures/Keyless Enter-N-Go" in "Starting and Operating" for further information.
+1. Bring the vehicle to a complete stop.
+Shift the transmission into PARK.

+2. Turn OFF the engine.

+3. For vehicles with Keyless Enter-N-Go, remove the Keyless Enter-N-Go button and use the key fob to complete this procedure.
+Refer to "Starting Procedures/ Keyless Enter-N-Go" in "Starting and Operating" for further information.

-- 4. Turn the ignition switch to the ON/RUN position, but do not start the engine. - 5.
-Press and hold the brake pedal. - 6.
-Shift the transmission into NEUTRAL. - 7.
-Using the point of a ballpoint pen or similar object, press and hold the recessed transfer case N (Neutral) button (located by the selector switch) for four seconds, until the light behind the N symbol starts to blink, indicating shift in progress.
-The light will stop blinking (stay on solid) when the shift to N (Neutral) is complete.
-A "FOUR WHEEL DRIVE SYSTEM IN NEUTRAL" message will display on the EVIC (Electronic Vehicle Information Center).
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+4. Turn the ignition switch to the ON/RUN position, but do not start the engine.

+5. Press and hold the brake pedal.

+6. Shift the transmission into NEUTRAL.

+7. Press and hold the transfer case NEUTRAL button (located by the selector switch).
+The NEUTRAL indicator light will blink while the shift is in progress.
+The light will stop blinking (stay on solid) when the shift to NEUTRAL is complete.

-Neutral Switch
+NEUTRAL Switch